DylanMeeus/springboot_jwt_blog/_posts/2015-07-01-if-this-then-node-dot-js-extending-ifttt-with-webtask-dot-io.markdown

 ![Edited Url](https://cldup.com/3fo1aICi7t-3000x3000.jpeg "Edited URL")

-You can test to see if everything's working by saving something in Pocket and watching your webtask's logs with `wt logs`.
+You can test to see if everything's working by saving something in Pocket and watching your webtask's logs with:

+`$ wt logs`

 Sometimes it takes a little while for IFTTT to send the request (within a couple of minutes), but you should see a bunch of 'Successfully saved' messages in your console.

 ![Success.](https://cldup.com/HQXMOnD2dz-2000x2000.jpeg "Nice logging skills.")